kenresoft/my_cli_tool/README.md

 ## Installation

-Install the tool globally using Dart:
+Install the tool globally using Dart by running the following command from any directory:

 ```sh
 dart pub global activate my_cli_tool